Trott/cordova-linter/README.md

 * absolute paths in `src` or `href` attributes
 * protocol-less paths in `src` or `href` attributes
+* omission of a script tag loading cordova.js

 ## Upcoming

 I'll be doing these as I get a chance, but you should totally fork the project and implement these yourself, yo.

 * Find potentially problematic uses of load event when deviceReady is what is really needed.
 * [Issue #1](https://github.com/Trott/cordova-linter/issues/1): Flag techniques used to trigger deviceReady in the browser for testing if they should be removed from a production build.
 * Detect CSS transitions that would benefit from hardware acceleration via the `translate3d` hack?
 * Detect use of click event handlers without FastClick loaded
-* Detect failure to load `cordova.js`
 * Detect loading of `phonegap.js` instead of `cordova.js`
 * Detect when an app isn't a single-page app?
 Or is that overkill?
 I mean, that's not really a lint thing, that's a whole app architecture thing.
 * What else?